JessicaLopezEspejel/GeSERA/README.md

 # wikiSERA

 SERA (Summarization Evaluation by Relevance Analysis) is an evaluation method for automatic summarization proposed by [(Cohan and Goharian, 2016)](https://arxiv.org/pdf/1604.00400.pdf).
-Here, you can find SERA implementation and wikiSERA.
-**wikiSERA** is a SERA extension to evaluate summaries.
+Candidate (automatic) summaries are compared to (human) references by means of an information retrieval query to an indexed document corpus. **wikiSERA** is an open source implementation of the SERA method that uses Wikipedia documentsas a corpus for general domain summaries evaluation.

 ## About this code